 i.
 Rinaldi tells Frederic: "Underneath we are the same.
 We are war brothers".
-In A Farewell to Arms, is the ongoing war more important than the relationships between the characters?
+Is the seemingly endless war in A Farewell to Arms more important than the relationships between the characters?

 ii.
 In what ways might A Farewell to Arms be described as an anti-war novel?